juhahinkula/FrontEndProgramming/docs/3rdpartycomponents/mui.md

   </>
 )
 ```

-- Material Design has three different button variants (styles): Text, Outlined, and Contained.
+- Material UI has three different button variants (styles): Text, Outlined, and Contained.
 The default variant used in Material UI is Text.
 You can use `variant` prop to change the value.

 ```js
 // Change button variant